mikevilla/pokedex/README.md

 In the project directory, you can run:

+### `npm install`

+To install all of the required packages

+and then

 ### `npm start`

-Runs the Pokedex app in the development mode.\
+Which will run the Pokedex app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You can also run

 ### `npm test`